-Council is adopting a phased approach to resuming services to ensure the safety of both staff and the community.
-Please read the following information on the status of each service:
+Council has adopted a phased approach to resuming services and reopening facilities to ensure the safety of staff and the community.
+Please see the below information regarding the current status of services and facilities.

-Face to face services at the Cessnock and Kurri Kurri Libraries have resumed in COVID-safe mode.
-Both libraries are open between 9am and 5pm Mon - Fri.
+Face to face services at the Cessnock and Kurri Kurri Libraries have resumed in COVID Safe mode.
+Both libraries are open 9am to 5pm, Monday to Friday.
 You can also take advantage of our 'Call and Collect' service - find out more here.
 The 24/7 e-branch remains open and the Cessnock City Library Facebook includes a demonstration for how to access e-magazines, e-books, e-films and e-music.
-If you have any questions about the reopening or need help in accessing the 24/7 e-branch, Library staff can be contacted on (02) 4993 4399 or at firstname.lastname@example.org.
+If you have any questions about the reopening or need help in accessing the 24/7 e-branch, library staff can be contacted on (02) 4993 4399 or email@example.com.

-Face to face services at the HVVIC have resumed with regular trading hours.
+Face to face services at the HVVIC have resumed per regular trading hours.
 For more information, please visit the HVVIC website.

-The Cessnock Youth Centre programs have recommenced including school holiday activities.
-Visit CYCOS' Facebook page for the latest information on upcoming programs.
+All CYCOS programs and school holiday activities have recommenced.
+Visit the CYCOS Facebook page for the latest information on upcoming programs.
 The Youth Services Team can be contacted on (02) 4993 4357.

 All arts and cultural centres, including Wollombi Cultural Centre, Richmond Main and Marthaville Arts and Cultural Centre have reopened to the public.

-Council is adopting a phased approach to reopening facilities to ensure the safety of both staff and the community.
-Please read the following information on the status of each facility:
+Council has adopted a phased approach to reopening recreational facilities to ensure the safety of the community.
+Please see the below information regarding the current status recreational facilities.

 All sporting facilities in the Cessnock LGA have reopened.